tiangolo/uwsgi-nginx-flask-docker/README.md

 But those files render a "(default)" text in the served web page, so that you can check if you are seeing the default code or your own code overriding the default.

+The default is that your app code should be in the container's `/app` directory, it should have a `main.py` file (or somehow a `main` module) and that `main.py` file (or module) should have a Flask object `app`.

+If you follow the instructions above or use one of the downloadable example templates, you should be OK with those defaults.

 There is also a `/app/uwsgi.ini` file inside the images with the default parameters for uWSGI.

 In the downloadable examples is a copy of the same `uwsgi.ini` file for debugging purposes.
 To learn more, read the **Advanced instructions** below.